RSD10 – Playing with Tensions: Embracing new complexity, collaboration and contexts in systemic design

 Editors: Dr JC Diehl and Dr Nynke Tromp, and Dr Mieke van der Bijl-Brouwer

 Complex systems do not lend themselves for simplification.
 Systemic designers have no choice but to embrace complexity, and in doing so, embrace opposing concepts and the resulting paradoxes.
 It is at the interplay of these ideas that they find the most fruitful regions of exploration.
 The main conference theme explored design and systems thinking practices as mediators to deal fruitfully with tensions.
 Our human tendency is to relieve the tensions, and in design, to resolve the so-called “pain points.”
 But tensions reveal paradoxes, the sites of connection, breaks in scale, the emergence of complexity.
 Can we embrace the tension and paradoxes as valuable social feedback in our path to just and sustainable futures?

-The RSD10 symposium was held at the faculty of Industrial Design Engineering, Delft University of Technology, 2nd-6th November 2021.
+The RSD10 symposium was held at the faculty of Industrial Design Engineering, Delft University of Technology, November 2-6, 2021.
 After a successful (yet unforeseen) online version of the RSD 9 symposium, RSD10 was designed as a hybrid conference.

 RSD10 Symposium Proceedings

 RSD10 proceedings are listed in the following order: introduction, keynote speakers, workshops, interactives, papers, systems maps.

 Photos of RSD10 taken on-campus at TU Delft.